-1 SPEAKING Work in pairs.
-How many school or university subjects can you think of? history, maths, medicine, ...

-2 Match these words with definitions 1-8.
+- SPEAKING Work in pairs.
+How many school or university subjects can you think of? - history, maths, medicine, ... - 2 Match these words with definitions 1-8.
 Write the answers in your notebook.

-assignment course lecture notes research term tutor tutorial
+assignment course lecture notes research / term tutorial

-- 1 a piece of work that you have to do as part of your studies - 2 a lesson where a small group of students discuss something with a teacher - 3 a lesson where a large group of people listen to an expert talking about a subject - 4 a period of time that the school year is divided into - 5 the study of something to discover new facts - 6 a teacher at university - 7 a series of lessons in a subject - 8 things that you write down to help you to remember

-3 Read the text paying attention to the words in bold.
+- 1 a piece of work that you have to do as part of your studies assignment - 2 a lesson where a small group of students discuss something with a teacher tutorial - 3 a lesson where a large group of people listen to an expert talking about a subject lecture - 4 a period of time that the school year is divided into term - 5 the study of something to discover new facts research - 6 a teacher at university tutor - 7 a series of lessons in a subject course - 8 things that you write down to help you to remember notes - Read the text paying attention to the words in bold.
 Decide if each word is a noun or a verb and what you think its meaning is.

-Most students at university are undergraduates.
-They are studying to get a degree.
-There is usually continuous assessment of the students' coursework and assignments.
-The tutor gives a grade or mark for each piece of work.
+Most students at university are undergraduates (N).
+They are studying to get a degree (N).
+There is usually continuous assessment (N) of the students' coursework and assignments.
+The tutor gives a grade (N) or mark (N) for each piece of work.
 Students have to take exams too.
-Before each exam, they need to revise their notes.
-If you fail an exam, you normally resit it another day.
-Of course, you fail automatically if you cheat.
-When you pass your final exams, you graduate.
+Before each exam, they need to revise (V) their notes.
+If you fail (V) an exam, you normally resit (V) it another day.
+Of course, you fail automatically if you cheat (V).
+When you pass (V) your final exams, you graduate (V).

-4 Now use a dictionary to check your ideas in 3.
+- Now use a dictionary to check your ideas in 3.

-Listen to the vocabulary quiz.
+- LISTENING 1.01 Listen to the vocabulary quiz.
 Answer questions 1-8 in your notebook.

+- in a lecture

+- / mark

+- a student who doesn't have a degree

+- 6 assignment

+- two

+- 8 resit the exam